mogtofu33/gitlab-ci-drupal/README.md

 PHPUNIT_TESTS     custom
 ```

-Set this variable empty to run all tests.
+Set this variable _empty_ to run all tests.

-You can edit [.gitlab-ci/phpunit.xml](.gitlab-ci/phpunit.xml) but it's not recommended.
+You can edit [.gitlab-ci/phpunit.xml](.gitlab-ci/phpunit.xml) and adapt for your tests or you can create a file named `phpunit.xml.PHPUNIT_TESTS` in [.gitlab-ci](.gitlab-ci) and CI will use it instead of `phpunit.xml` to run the tests.

-The CI will look if a file `phpunit.xml.PHPUNIT_TESTS` exist in [.gitlab-ci](.gitlab-ci) and will use it to run the tests.
+For example this project use `PHPUNIT_TESTS demo` and so a file `phpunit.xml.demo`

-You can look at the demo file use for this project to run a minimum amount of tests for demo purpose: `phpunit.xml.demo`.
+for demo and test purpose.

 ### Codecov.io support in PHPUNIT Code coverage